Eastern Kentucky Coalfield: Political climate

-As a whole, East Kentucky was long a Democratic stronghold.
+As a whole, East Kentucky was long a Democratic stronghold, similar to Central Appalachia as a whole.
 The only two counties in the state to vote against Mitch McConnell in each of his six senatorial campaigns through 2020 have been Wolfe and Elliott Counties, both in East Kentucky.
-However, the region has swung dramatically to the right recently.
-In 2004, eleven counties in East Kentucky supported Democratic candidate John F. Kerry, and in 2008, even as the nation as a whole shifted Democratic, the number of East Kentucky counties supporting Democratic candidate Barack Obama fell to just four, and in 2012 fell to just one.
+However, the region has swung dramatically to the right in the 21st century, similar to neighboring West Virginia.
+In 2004, eleven counties in East Kentucky supported Democratic candidate John Kerry, and in 2008, even as the nation as a whole shifted Democratic, the number of East Kentucky counties supporting Democratic candidate Barack Obama fell to just four, and in 2012 it fell to just one.
 Every county in East Kentucky supported Donald Trump in both 2016 and 2020 with at least 50% of the vote.
 In fact, each of the three most Republican counties in Kentucky (in terms of vote proportion) were all in East Kentucky (namely Leslie, Jackson and Martin Counties).
 Each gave less than a tenth of their vote to Hillary Clinton, the Democratic candidate.